Megha Srivastava and Vinay Sriram

 Some insight into our model follows.
 Below are two example average files.
 The left image is for clusters, while the right image is for clusters.
 This demonstrates the increased specificity as the number of clusters increases.

-Meanwhile, example difference files for (left) and (right) show an increased level of detail as the number of clusters increases.
+Meanwhile, example difference files for and show an increased level of detail as the number of clusters increases.
 This phenomenon is due to fewer images being averaged together, and so clusters as small as 2 images are formed, which can cause high-entropy differences.

 Overall, it is clear that this approach is highly data-dependent.
 Future work along the lines of analyzing different difference concatenation methods and clustering methods might prove highly beneficial.
 More sophisticated techniques in these areas could potentially achieve better balances in the trade-off between number of files and the entropy within the files for multi-image compression.